ramarshart-eng/campaign-tool/README.md

 ## Campaign Tool

 This is a Next.js app for building and playing tabletop RPG characters with a simple, fast UI.
-It includes a character builder, a character sheet + play area, a notes book with a two‑page layout, and lightweight dice/roll logging utilities.
+It includes a character builder, a character sheet + play area, a notes book with a two-page layout, and lightweight dice/roll logging utilities.

 ## Getting Started